Companion Plants that Deter Mischievous Insects

 Another option is to create a spray from wormwood leaves.
 To do so, harvest leaves in the morning hours before flowering, and combine 1 cup of fresh leaves per half-gallon of water.
 Wormwood leaves can also be dehydrated or dried for storage, to create foliar teas/ sprays year-round.

-*Silver in Nature is truly special, inspiring fresh perspectives and helping advance keen insight and increased sensitivity, along with higher awareness and perception.
+*Silver in Nature (such as in wormwood foliage) is truly special, inspiring fresh perspectives and helping advance keen insight and increased sensitivity, along with higher awareness and perception.
 Interestingly, wormwood is also used therapeutically for ‘dislodging’ unhelpful things in bodies, so there is a special parallel there … For more information on this and other magical wonderments in Nature, see my book The Sacred Healing Alchemy of Flowers.